Exploring the Mars Frontier requires scientists, engineers and artists.

 2011 Mars Science Laboratory (MSL)

 Oct.
 8, 2008: Cost Overruns Threaten NASA's Next-Generation Mars Rover Project.
 The article used my artwork and added the words "What A Waste".
-Too bad the article didn't include the image credit: Corby Waste, like they should have!
+Too bad the article didn't include the image credit: Corby Waste, that would have been a really odd coincidence!

 2005 Mars Reconnaissance Orbiter

-January, 2005: I went to see MRO at Lockheed Martin Astronautics near Denver, Colorado and take pictures.
-That's me in two of the pictures.
+2005: I went to see MRO at Lockheed Martin Space Systems near Denver, Colorado and take pictures.
+That's me in two of the pictures

 NASA JPL has 2 highly sophisticated twin rovers called "Spirit" and "Opportunity" on Mars.
 They've been operating successfully now since January of 2004 and are still going strong.
 During the spring of 2004 my office was located with part of the rover team.
-It was very interesting !
 Click on the images below to learn more.

 Mars Express